-- We provide funding to support the training of BKKS Judges and Health Standards Officers, who are then available for Section shows and talks.
+- We provide funding to support the training of BKKS Judges, who are then available for Section shows and talks.

 We had already identified that the only logical way forward was to set a simple annual affiliation fee for Sections, which would reflect what was actually provided and the cost incurred, and this had already been agreed at the Annual General Meeting.
 Therefore the main purpose of the meeting was to agree the actual cost and the benefits, which would be provided in return.
 It was important to us that this took place in consultation with the Sections, rather than being dictated by the Society.